vrm-c/vrm-specification/specification/VRMC_springBone-1.0-beta/README.md

 ```

 * Treat as two SpringChains, `a-b-c-d` and` x-y-z`.
-* It is undefined without specifying which of `a-b-c-d` and` x-y-z` to process first, and when to obtain the movement difference.
+* The execution order between `a-b-c-d` and` x-y-z` is undefined.
 The behavior may differ depending on the implementation.
 Implementation convenience such as parallel execution may be prioritized.

 ## JSON